oroinc/documentation/backend/setup/demo-environment/docker.rst

 * OroPlatform Community Edition: |docker.io/oroinc/platform-application|
 * OroCommerce Community Edition for Germany: |docker.io/oroinc/commerce-crm-application-de|

-One image is used to run containers in several roles: web server, php-fpm, consumer, websocket server, cron service.
+One image is used to run containers in several roles: web server, php-fpm, consumer, WebSocket server, and cron service.
-All these services must be running, and MySQL database must be prepared for a full-fledged application.
+All these services must be running, and the MySQL database must be prepared for a full-fledged application.

 .. admonition:: Business Tip